Best Vegetarian Chili

 You saute the onions and other vegetables and then toast the spices and garlic.
 This step deepens the flavor and makes this chili taste much richer than it is.

-I learned from an Indian chef that you should always toast your spices.
+I learned from an Indian chef that you should always toast your spices because the flavor is deepened.
 This step takes the dish from “okay” to “magnificent”.
 Do not skip it!

 You don’t need sour cream, cheese, or anything else to eat it.
 I do like to add jalapeno slices and hot sauce because I like to sweat when I eat.
 Cilantro and avocado slices are a nice touch and if you like Greek yogurt, add a dollop.